jhollist/dadjokeapi/README.md

 # jokeR

-Forked from [Jeffrey Hollister's dadjoke R package](https://github.com/jhollist/dadjoke), this fork removes the sting and adds a similar function for Chuck Norris jokes.
+Forked from [Jeff Hollister's dadjoke R package](https://github.com/jhollist/dadjoke), this fork removes the sting and adds a similar function for Chuck Norris jokes.
 I'm planning to use this package in R/Shiny apps as "loading screen entertainment" and the sting starts to wear after a while!

 ## Credits:

-Jeffrey Hollister (for the original R package!), [Brett Langdon](https://brett.is/) (for the <icanhazdadjoke.com> API), and whoever (?) is the mastermind behind the [Internet Chuck Norris Database](https://icndb.com).
+Jeff Hollister (for the original R package!), [Brett Langdon](https://brett.is/) (for the <https://icanhazdadjoke.com> API), and whoever (?) is the mastermind behind the [Internet Chuck Norris Database](https://icndb.com).

 ## Installation